The Gasteria plant is a group of attractive succulent-type plants grown as houseplants from the Asphodelaceae family.

 Gasteria flowers are tubular with bulbous, inflated bases.
 Aloe flowers present a slim silhouette.

-In fact, the name of the plant is derived from the shape of the flowers, which is rather like the shape of a stomach.
+In fact, the name of the plant comes from the shape of the flowers, which is rather like the shape of a stomach.
 The Latin word for stomach is gaster.

 Although Gasteria is no longer considered to be in the same genus as Aloe vera, the two plants are related.

-Gasteria is also related to Haworthia.
+Gasteria is also related to Haworthia from South Africa.
 All three types of succulents belong to the Family Asphodelaceae.

-Along with most Old World succulents, these plants belong to the tribe, Aloaceae, along with Astroloba, Chortolirion, Bulbine and Poellnitzia.
+Along with most Old World succulent plants, these plants belong to the tribe, Aloaceae, along with Astroloba, Chortolirion, Bulbine, and Poellnitzia.